Parents warned-off privacy-invading smart toys

 She stresses she wants to raise general awareness rather than target individual brands.

-But Girvan says the following are all examples of smart toys whose security has been round lacking by regulators and/or her own testing.
+But Girvan says the following are all examples of smart toys whose security has been found lacking by regulators and/or her own testing.

 • Kurio Watch 2.0